Edith Ranum

 Edith Ranum (23 May 1922 – 25 October 2002) was a Norwegian crime fiction writer, novelist and playwright.

+Biography

-She made her literary début in 1949 with the novel Efter siste akt.
+Ranum made her literary début in 1949 with the novel Efter siste akt.
 She has written several crime novels and audio plays.
-She was awarded the Riverton Prize in 1986.
+She was awarded the Riverton Prize in 1986, for the audio play series Ringer i mørkt vann.

 Ranum was originally an actress, and started writing after she lost her sight due to illness.